 Fashion, health, and beauty

 Every year, millions of Americans pay significant amounts of money towards clothes, shoes, accessories, health & beauty products, procedures, and supplements.
+About $230 a month to be exact.
+This is the case when you consider the average American spends $110 a month on beauty and wellness, and the additional $120 a month on clothing.
 People want to look and feel great.
 That’s why there are whole industries dedicated towards making that possible.
 Find what triggers your soul and get ready to take the world by storm!
 Scores of women live and breathe beauty and fashion, making it a sought-after business for women.

 - Thrift store